 2024 FNPS Annual Meeting

 The Florida Native Plant Society holds a members meeting once a year.
 All FNPS members are invited to participate.
-We will provide a "year in review" and announce grant awards, Palmetto Awards for members and then we will vote on new officers and directors.
-This year's meeting is July 20th, 9am Eastern.
-Registration for the meeting is here.
+We provide a "year in review" and announce grant awards, Palmetto Awards for members and vote on new officers and directors.
+This year's meeting was July 20th, 9am Eastern.
+The recording of the meeting is available here.

 Agenda